benjystanton/benjystanton.github.io/src/posts/2020-10-24-weeknotes–series-04-episode-01.md

 categories: weeknotes swirrl accessibility
 ---

-<p class="lede">It's been a while since <a href="/blog/weeknotes-series-03-episode-05/">my last weeknote</a>, (almost a year and a half!) but I'm trying to get back into a blogging rhythm again, plus I've got time to spare as Wales has just gone into lockdown 2.</p>
+<p>It's been a while since <a href="/blog/weeknotes-series-03-episode-05/">my last weeknote</a>, (almost a year and a half!) but I'm trying to get back into a blogging rhythm again, plus I've got time to spare as Wales has just gone into lockdown 2.</p>

 ## Coronavirus